 - Use a clean bandage to cover the wound.

-- Seek medical attention if the injury becomes, red, swollen, painful or warm.
-If the dog was acting strangely or you develop a fever, seek medical attention immediately.
+- Monitor the wound.
+If it becomes red, swollen, painful or warm; if the dog was acting strangely; or if you develop a fever, seek medical attention immediately.

 - Stop the bleeding using pressure and a dry clean cloth.